 FiberWire® and TigerWire® are both high strength sutures available on implants and also packaged separately with and without needles.
 FiberWire® is blue and TigerWire® is white with a black stripe in the suture, making suture identification easier.

 SutureTape, the upgraded version of FiberWire® suture, is the next generation in suture technology.
 Compared to FiberWire suture, flat-braided SutureTape is similar in strength and more resistant to tissue pull-through.1 It offers improved handling and knot security with smaller comparable knot stacks.
-SutureTape is available in 0.9 mm, 1.3 mm, and 1.7 mm sizes and in multiple colors and patterns.
+SutureTape is available in 0.9 mm, 1.3 mm, and 1.7 mm sizes and in multiple colors, patterns, and needle options.

 FiberTape® and TigerTape™